 You probably learned back in high school that you inherited one set of these gene-carrying chromosomes from your mother and another set from your father, and that the genetic contributions of each parent worked out to be roughly equal.
 That's why people may tell you that you have your father's eyes, but your mother's smile.

 You also can inherit diseases, or a greater likelihood of getting a disease, from either parent.
 How much of an influence either parent's genes have depends on the disease.
 If your mom has a condition like Huntington's disease, because of the way the gene is inherited, you'll have a 50-50 chance of also getting the disease.
-If she has hemophilia, which is carried on the X chromosome, her sons will be at greater risk for the disease because they only have one X chromosome (XY).
+If they have hemophilia, which is carried on the X chromosome, their sons will be at greater risk for the disease because they only have one X chromosome (XY).
 Girls have two X chromosomes (XX), which essentially dilutes the faulty gene.

 With conditions like lupus or diabetes, the equation is a lot more complicated.
 Though your mom's (or dad's) genes may put you at risk for these diseases, you may also need to be exposed to certain factors in your environment to actually develop the condition.